RandomSoup/sack/readme.md

 - A string added to a string will append the string
 - A string added to a number or a number added to a string will cast the number to a string and then append the string
 - Any operation which contains a number and a decimal will result in a decimal.
+- Semicolons are required to end a non commented line.
+Function declarations and conditionals do not need them as the closing `}` specifies the end.

 ## Sample program(s)